MclPio/open_router_usage_tracker/PROJECT_CONTEXT.md

 *   `README.md`
     *   **Purpose**: The primary user-facing documentation.
-    *   **Recent Changes**: Updated to explain the new daily summary feature, add instructions for the new generator, and officially recommend the `cost_exceeded?` method for rate-limiting while deprecating the old approach.
+    *   **Recent Changes**: Updated to explain the new multi-provider support, add instructions for the `provider` parameter in the `log` method, and update the architecture diagrams.

 *   `CHANGELOG.md`
     *   **Purpose**: Tracks changes for each version.